JanssenProject/jans/jans-shibboleth-idp/docs/trustrelationship_persistence_design.md

 `CertificateInfo` is a nested polymorphism inside `MANUAL`: a `signingCert.type` of `NONE`/`X509` selects `NoCertificateInfo` vs `SamlX509CertificateInfo`.

-**`FILE` `filePath` is a durable, TR-owned file handle — not the transient upload token.** Per D17 of [`openapi_design_spec.md`](./openapi_design_spec.md), the `FILE` upload token is dereferenced at `PUT /metadata-source` time; the bytes are copied into durable, TR-owned storage and the stored `filePath` is the **handle** to that durable copy.
+**`FILE` `filePath` is a durable, TR-owned store path — not the transient upload token.** Per D17 of [`openapi_design_spec.md`](./openapi_design_spec.md), the `FILE` upload token is claimed at `PUT /metadata-source` time; the staging service **moves** the file to the metadata location in the shared document store and the stored `filePath` is the resulting path (the durable **handle**).
+The file itself is a separate entry in the document store addressed by `filePath` (the store presents a unix-style, directory-like namespace); the `MetadataSourcePayload` blob persists only the *path*, not the bytes.
 The persistence layer never stores the OOB staging token — by the time the payload is written, the token is already resolved.
-Handle **lifecycle is tied to the TR**: the backing bytes are released when the TR is deleted, and the previous handle is released/replaced when the metadata source is changed (to a new `FILE`, or to any non-`FILE` type).
+Handle **lifecycle is tied to the TR**: the backing entry is released when the TR is deleted, and the previous handle is released/replaced when the metadata source is changed (to a new `FILE`, or to any non-`FILE` type).
 The domain is unaware of all this — it only ever sees `filePath` as an opaque reference.

 ---